All Episodes

 You're dealing with unions, some of the toughest union negotiators in the world.

-Are you really are you that dumb?
+Are you that dumb?

 Do you live in a bubble?

-Are you really surprised by this, or are you just feigning ignorance?
+Are you really surprised by this or are you just feigning ignorance?

-Dan Bongino filling in for Sean, contributing editor over Conservative Review at DBongino on Twitter, if you want to send a message my way, do all my own stunts on Twitter.
+Dan Bongino filling in for Sean, contributing editor over Conservative Review at DeBongino on Twitter if you want to send a message my way.

-So again, before the break, we're I was talking about this Twitter war that's broken out between Trump and MSNBC.
+So again, before the break, I was talking about this Twitter war that's broken out between Trump and MSNBC.

-And oh, it's not presidential, which is what the left tells you.
+You know, it's not presidential, which is what the left tells you.

 Let me rewind that tape.